lake-wg/ra/draft-ietf-lake-ra.md

 ### trigger_pp {#trigger-pp}

 The EAD item trigger_pp is used when the sender triggers the receiver to start a remote attestation in the passport model.
-The receiver MUST reply with an EAD item correspondign to the passport model.
+The receiver MUST reply with an EAD item correspondign to the passport model, either a result proposal in {{result-proposal}} or a result in {{result}}.
-The ead_value MUST be empty, as the ead_label serves as the trigger.
+The ead_value MUST not be present, as the ead_label serves as the trigger.

 The EAD item is: